-- 1. Severe Violator Enforcement Case (SVEP) - A. Any inspection that meets one or more of the following criteria at the time that the citations are issued will be considered a severe violator enforcement case.

-- i.
-Willful and repeated citations and failure-to-abate notices must be based on serious violations, except for recordkeeping, which must be egregious (e.g., perinstance citations). - ii.
-Fatality/Catastrophe Criterion A FAT/CAT investigation in which OSHA finds one or more willful or repeated violations or failure-to-abate notices based on a serious violation related to a death of an employee or the in-patient hospitalization of one or more employees. - NOTE: The violations under this criterion do not have to be High-Emphasis Hazards as defined in CPL 02-00-149. - iii.
-Non-Fatality/Catastrophe Criterion Related to High-Emphasis Hazards An inspection in which OSHA finds two or more Willful or Repeated violations or FTA notices (or any combination of these violations/notices), based on high gravity serious violations related to a High-Emphasis Hazard as defined in CPL 02-00-149. - iv.
-Non-Fatality/Catastrophe Criterion for Hazards Due to the Potential Release of a Highly Hazardous Chemical (Process Safety Management) An inspection in which OSHA finds three or more Willful or Repeated violations or FTA notices (or any combination of these violations/notices), based on high gravity serious violations related to hazards due to the potential release of a highly hazardous chemical, as defined in the PSM standard. - v.
-Egregious Criterion All egregious (e.g., per-instance citations) enforcement actions will be considered SVEP cases. - B. In such cases, follow the instructions outlined in CPL 02-00-149, to ensure that the proper measures are taken regarding classification, coding, and treatment of the case. - 2.
-FAT/CAT Investigation Expansion If a fatality or catastrophe investigation arises with respect to an establishment that is also in the current inspection cycle to receive a programmed inspection in accordance with the ITP, the investigation and the inspection may be conducted either concurrently or separately. - 3.
+- 1. Severe Violator Enforcement Case (SVEP) - A. Any inspection that meets one or more of the following criteria at the time that the citations are issued will be considered a severe violator enforcement case. - i.
+Fatality/Catastrophe Criterion A FAT/CAT investigation in which OSHA finds at least one willful or repeated violations or failure-to-abate notices based on a serious violation related to a death of an employee or the in-patient hospitalization of one or more employees. - ii.
+Non-Fatality/Catastrophe An inspection where OSHA finds at least two willful or repeated violations or issues failure-to-abate notices (or any combination of these violations/notices), based on the presence of high gravity serious violations. - iii.
+Egregious Criterion All egregious (e.g., per-instance citations) enforcement actions will be considered SVEP cases. - B. In such cases, follow the instructions outlined in CPL 02-00-169, to ensure that the proper measures are taken regarding classification, coding, and treatment of the case. - FAT/CAT Investigation Expansion If a fatality or catastrophe investigation arises with respect to an establishment that is also in the current inspection cycle to receive a programmed inspection in accordance with the OPIP, the investigation and the inspection may be conducted either concurrently or separately. - 3.
 Cooperative Programs If a fatality or catastrophe occurs at a VPP or SHARP site, the Program Coordinators should be notified.
 When enforcement activity has concluded, the SCATS PC should be informed so that the site can be reviewed for program issues.